Juhi Parmar: Career

+Since September 2025, she hosted Zee TV's Kaahani Har Ghar Ki.

 Personal life

-Parmar was originally from a Rajasthani background.
+Parmar is originally from a Rajasthani background.
 She married Sindhi businessman and actor Sachin Shroff on 15 February 2009 at a palace in Jaipur.
-The couple have a daughter, Samaira Shroff, born on 27 January 2013.
+The couple have a daughter, Samairra Parmar, born on 27 January 2013.

 In early January 2018, Parmar confirmed that they had recently filed for divorce.
 After several months of arguing, the couple were granted a divorce in July 2018.
 Parmar was granted custody of their daughter.